Prolactin 101: Everything you need to know about prolactin

 Do prolactin levels change with age?

 Unlike hormones like Anti Müllerian Hormone (AMH) and oestrogen, our prolactin levels should stay relatively consistent post puberty until menopause, with the exception of when we’re pregnant or breastfeeding.
 After menopause, prolactin levels tend to be slightly lower.
-Most hormone tests don’t take into account a normal prolactin level by age, and instead have premenopausal and postmenopausal reference ranges.

 Does prolactin increase breast size?